" "

 Based on a hands-on learning process involving entrepreneurs, start-ups, and transdisciplinary teams in a clinical setting, students learn how to look at new ideas and figure out the steps necessary to commercialize them.
 They also interact with local businesses and help them succeed.

-NC State as the #10 undergraduate program for entrepreneurs in 2020.
+NC State was ranked the #10 undergraduate program for entrepreneurs in 2020.

-Our courses extend beyond the classroom walls to give students hands-on, real-world experience in ideation, problem-solving and commercialization of new ventures and products.
+Our courses extend beyond the classroom walls to give students hands-on, real-world experience in ideation, problem-solving, and commercialization of new ventures and products.
 On top of all that, you’ll learn business principles and best practices, communication strategies and how to work as part of an effective team.
 Not to mention gaining invaluable industry connections.
-Check out the course descriptions below for details.

 This course covers the applied entrepreneurship skills needed to identify and create an opportunity in agribusiness.
 Students engage in lectures and the NC State Entrepreneurship Clinical model of study using experiential learning to further expose and develop opportunities.
 Emphasis is placed on how to conceive new business ideas, how to evaluate the ideas, and how to turn the ideas into new ventures.
 Students are encouraged and mentored during the course to examine real business ideas that they might want to pursue after graduation; either in a new venture or within an existing organization.
 Students create and execute an action plan with a clinic partner company to research and develop a feasibility analysis for an identified opportunity.
 These projects will be presented via poster sessions during the semester.